stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-13-open-letter.md

 ### The Power Creeping of Lava Burst

-Let start with biggest of them all.
+Let's start with biggest woe of them all.
 We have too many {{ site.data.talent.lvb }}s, turning the button into a mindless spam.

 Right now, there are 3 ways to get {{ site.data.talent.lvs }}s from the spec tree:
 - {{ site.data.talent.lvs }} (obviously), giving you random proc on {{ site.data.spell.fs }}'s ticks,